sanity-io/diff-match-patch/README.md

 # @sanity/diff-match-patch

-A TypeScript fork of the JavaScript version of [google/diff-match-patch](https://github.com/google/diff-match-patch), that includes a few long-standing pull requests, fixing [certain bugs](#significant-changes) and with an API more familiar to the JavaScript ecosystem.
+A TypeScript fork of the JavaScript version of [google/diff-match-patch](https://github.com/google/diff-match-patch), that includes a few long-standing pull requests, fixing [certain bugs](#significant-changes-in-fork) and with an API more familiar to the JavaScript ecosystem.

-### What is it?
+### What is diff-match-patch?

 The Diff Match and Patch libraries offer robust algorithms to perform the operations required for synchronizing plain text.